Men across America are getting vasectomies ‘as an act of love’

 “It’s outrageous that we don’t have more contraceptive options for people with man parts,” Miller said.
 “There’s even a misguided sense that birth control is not a man’s job.
 That men can’t be trusted, or that they would never be interested, and that has led to lack of funding and development,” she said.

 Engaging men in the abortion debate is tricky, experts say, because on the abortion rights side, men don’t want to be viewed as questioning a woman’s right to choose.
 And on the antiabortion side, the procedure is viewed as murder.
-But some abortion rights advocates contend men have a huge stake in legal and safe abortions, “and the fact we’re not out there fighting every bit as hard as women is shameful,” said Jonathan Stack, a co-founder of World Vasectomy Day, with Stein.
+But some abortion rights advocates contend that men have a huge stake in legal and safe abortions, and “the fact we’re not out there fighting every bit as hard as women is shameful,” said Jonathan Stack, a co-founder with Stein of World Vasectomy Day.

-“The quality of life for millions of men will be adversely affected if this right is taken from women,” said Stack, a documentary filmmaker who made a film about Stein called, “The Vasectomist.”
+“The quality of life for millions of men will be adversely affected if this right is taken from women,” said Stack, a documentary filmmaker who made a film about Stein called “The Vasectomist.”

 Stack said that while filming the documentary, he would ask men: “Why are you choosing to do this?”